Microsemi/switchtec-dma/README.md

 The Switchtec DMA kernel module exports the access to the Switchtec DMA engine to the upper layer host software (DMA client).

+## Build
+The kernel source (instead of the kernel headers) is required to build the driver, since it depends on the header file drivers/dma/dmaengine.h in the kernel source tree.
+Run `make` to build the driver against the current kernel, or `make -C path-to-other-kernel-source M=$PWD modules` to build against anther kernel.

 ## Interface

 When configured, the Switchtec devices advertise a special DMA endpoint which